Starry-AXQG/Context-Menu-Icons/README.md

 5. 🔄 **Restart the Browser**
    Reopen Zen to apply the UI changes.

+*** ⚠️If you are using the Firefox browser and choose to install manually⚠️  ***

+you must ensure that in `about:config`, the setting of `svg.context-properties.content.enabled` is set to `true`.
+This preference is a necessary condition for the mod to function properly.
+The mod has incorporated the detection of this preference.
+If you do not do this, the mod will directly refuse to execute.

 ***——————————In addition to manual installation, you can also install it directly through Sine.————————————***

 **1.First**